subalasingh/Maven_Market_Sales_Insights/Steps_followed.md

 # ➡️steps I followed in detail:

-Designed an interactive report to analyze and visualize the data.

              A.connected and shaped the source data

 1. `Updated Power BI options and settings as follows:`